DannyRuchtie/DRaft/README.md

 ### AI-Assisted Grouping

-When an AI provider is configured, DRaft:
+When an AI provider is configured, SoloDev:
 1. Starts with **heuristic groups** (by directory, file type, tests vs code)
 2. Sends the file list and heuristic plan to the AI
 3. Receives **refined groups** with better commit messages